The human papillomavirus (HPV) vaccine is not just for girls anymore. In fact, it’s more important than ever that boys get vaccinated too.

 There is a low rate of side effects with this vaccine.
 The most common side effects are minor and include:

-- Fainting after the shot, which is common in teens after any shot
+- Fainting after the shot, which may occur after any shot

 - Irritation at the site of the injection